chavesejf/PBEE_dataset/README.md

 │       └── train/
 ```

-## Data description
+## Data description (v1.1.0)

 ### 0_input_structures/

-This directory contains the raw structures used in the training and testing stages, all from specific databases (PDBbind, SKEMPI, AffinityBenchmark, and PRODIGY) previously published.
+This directory contains the raw structures used in the training and testing stages of PBEE version 1.1.0 (regressor), all from specific databases (PDBbind, SKEMPI, AffinityBenchmark, and PRODIGY) previously published.

 ### 1_processed_structures/